Install and use the influx CLI

 Enable shell completion (Optional)

-shell completion scripts, see
+To install influx shell completion scripts, see

-influx completion
+influx completion.

 Use influx CLI commands

-For information about influx
+For information about influx CLI commands, see the

-CLI reference documentation.
+influx CLI reference documentation.

 Support and feedback